jeb2112/tiebreaker/docs/instructions.md

     ![step 4]({{site.baseurl}}/images/tb_instructions_4.png "Step 4")

     *The black 'x' indicates a scenario in which team X lost 5-2 in their final game, and are still tied with team A based on overall goals ratio.
 Tournament organizers will go to a second tie-breaking rule, which is then beyond the scope of this app.*
-7. Note that matrix output shows both Win (GF>GA) and Loss (GA>GF) scenarios for team X in game 3, whereas it is only a Loss for team X that will lead to a Tie in the round robin standings, in this fictitious example.
+7. Note that matrix output shows both Win ($$GF>GA$$) and Loss ($$GA>GF$$) scenarios for team X in game 3, whereas it is only a Loss for team X that will lead to a Tie in the round robin standings, in this fictitious example.
 And in general, for any round robin scenario it is known in advance of game 3 whether it is a Win or Loss that leads to a Tie in the final standings.
 8. To select alternate outputs showing only the known Win/Loss scenario, use the 'output' menu.

     ![step 5]({{site.baseurl}}/images/tb_instructions_5.png "Step 5")

     *Select \'bar\' or \'tabular\' for Win- or Loss-only scenarios.
 This will activate the radio buttons.
 To select Win or Loss scenarios use the \'W\' and \'L\' radio buttons respectively.*

-9. The bar chart displays a modified vertical axis showing the net difference GF-GA.
+9. The bar chart displays a modified vertical axis showing the net difference $$GF-GA$$.
 If the 'L' radio button is clicked to switch to the Loss scenario, the bar chart is plotted like this:

     ![step 7]({{site.baseurl}}/images/tb_instructions_7.png "Step 7")

     *In this Loss scenario, GF < GA so the vertical axis is negative.
 The plot shows that for GA of 0,1 or 2, team X will qualify regardless of goals for.
 If the GA >= 3, then team X will qualify if they lose by no more than 2 goals, and they will still be tied with team A if they lose by no more than 3 goals.
 If the GA >=4, team X will fail to qualify if they lose by 4 goals or more.*

+10. For both Win and Loss scenarios, a data point for $$GF-GA=0$$ is plotted.
+Obviously this is a tie and not a win or a loss.
+Nevertheless, this data point is included to include one point of continuity between the separate Win and Loss plots.

-10. If the 'tabular' output is selected, then the same data are written out in a table.
+11. If the 'tabular' output is selected, then the same data are written out in a table.
 If there are more than four rows in the table, the table can be scrolled.

     ![step 8]({{site.baseurl}}/images/tb_instructions_8.png "Step 8")